sitedata/checklyhq.com/site/content/docs/browser-checks/variables.md

 For browser checks, you can create environment variables at two hierarchical levels:

-- **Local** or check level:
+- **Check** level
+- **Group** level
 - **Global** level

-Local variables are added on the **Variables** tab for each browser check.
+Check variables are added on the **Variables** tab for each browser check.
 Any data you "lock" is encrypted at rest and in flight on our back end and is only decrypted when needed.

 ![add local variables](/docs/images/browser-checks/add-local-variable.png)

+Group variables are added on the **Variables** tab in a [group](/docs/groups) .
+The variables stored here are accessible only in the group context.

 Global variables are added on the **Variables** tab in the **Account** section.
-The variables stored here are globally accessible throughout Checkly, hence the "Global environment variables" title*.
+The variables stored here are globally accessible throughout Checkly, hence the "Global environment variables" title.

 ![add global variables](/docs/images/api-checks/add-variables.png)